Global Headquarters in University City

 West Powelton, the area nestled just west of Powelton Village, is also known to attract graduate students and working professionals due to its unique mix of hipster coffee shops, boutique stores, and more suburban community feel.
 Its close proximity to Penn Presbyterian Hospital, just mere minutes walking distance, also makes it a huge draw for UPenn medical students and residents desiring to be as close as possible.

-The University City Lofts is one of the newest apartment buildings to go up in the area, that offer both modern amenities, without the luxury prices.
+The University City Apartments is one of the newest apartment buildings to go up in the area, that offer both modern amenities, without the luxury prices.

 As housing in these areas can go quick, graduate students unable to snap up housing in these areas, will expand their search to University City’s other micro-neighborhoods, such as Cedar Park and Spruce Hill.
 These areas are known to be more bohemian due to the mix of grand historical homes, the greater diversity, and extensive collection of multicultural businesses and restaurants.